dpalwallet/DPalWallet/README.md

 So your Doge is your Doge, but keep the phrase(12 words)/key safty in your own way it's necessary.
 You can use your own Phrase
 recovery the wallet at any time.

-* user using dpal wallet is easy to tip to any one.
+* dpal wallet is easy to spend doge
-* For web stroe apps can throgh the injects API into every website's javascript context, so that make doge easily to buy things.
+* FAny website can intract with doge block chain easily and Directly widthout mid services throgh the injected API.
 * [API and demo](./api.md)

 ## FAQ